How to Become a Basketball Coach: Step-by-Step Career Guide

 Learn how to watch game tapes.
 One of the primary duties of both assistant and head basketball coaches is watching game tapes and breaking down the actions and strategies of teams and players.
 Watching all levels of basketball games and learning how to reorganize various offenses and defenses can be highly beneficial.

 Individuals often begin their careers as assistant basketball coaches, with increasingly responsible levels of assisting.
 It's also important to work individually with players both before and after practice to help them improve their basketball skills.

 Step 4: Obtain Certification

-Some states may require junior high and high school coaches to earn certification.
-In order to obtain certification, prospective coaches need to complete courses in coaching and pass an examination.
+Most states require public junior high and high school coaches to earn certification.
+In order to obtain certification, you need to complete courses in coaching, CPR, and first aid and pass an examination.
 Certification may also be required for coaches who are non-faculty members at a school.

 After gaining certification, you are able to work as head coaches at public junior high and high schools.
 Most junior high and high school coaching positions are part-time and do not offer the pay or benefits of a full-time position.
 If you are interested in coaching as a full-time career, you should consider coaching college or professional basketball.
 To qualify for a coaching position at these higher levels, you must have years of experience and a winning track record for your team.